merenlab/anvio/anvio/docs/programs/anvi-pan-genome.md

 The additional parameters used for the search will be stored in the resulting %(pan-db)s and can be viewed anytime using the program %(anvi-display-pan)s.

 {:.notice}
-For DIAMOND, if no additional parameters is declared, anvi'o will include `--masking 0` by default since we recently learned that not using that flag leads to the elmination of genes with many repeated elements (see [#1955](https://github.com/merenlab/anvio/issues/1955)).
+For DIAMOND, if no additional parameters are declared, anvi'o will include `--masking 0` by default since we recently learned that not using that flag leads to the elimination of genes with many repeated elements (see [#1955](https://github.com/merenlab/anvio/issues/1955)).

-With the freedom of additional parameters for sequnce search, it is possible to make significant mistakes since anvi'o will have no opportunity to sanity-check user-defined additional parameters.
+With the freedom of additional parameters for sequence search, it is possible to make significant mistakes since anvi'o will have no opportunity to sanity-check user-defined additional parameters.
 If you are doing something experimental, please keep an eye on the output messages and error logs.

-If the user choses to use NCBI's BLAST program, in that case anvi'o will pass the value of the parameter `--additional-params-for-seq-search` to NCBI's `blastp`.
+If the user chooses to use NCBI's BLAST program, in that case anvi'o will pass the value of the parameter `--additional-params-for-seq-search` to NCBI's `blastp`.